BharatSingla12/BharatSingla12/README.md

 - ⚡ Fun fact: ...
 -->

-## Hi, I am Bharat Singla!
-Great to see you here!
+## 👋 Hi there, its great to see you here! 🙂

 I am Bharat Singla.
 I have curious mind.
 I'd like to learn something new every day.
 I have strong mathematical background and currently I am looking for an opportunity in **Data Science**.
 I am a tech enthusiast.
 I am always open to collaborating on projects and innovative/disruptive ideas.